jaySiddhapura-eng/Git-strategy/README.md

    1. Does this workflow scale with team size?
    2. Is it easy to undo mistakes and errors with this workflow?
-   3. Does this workflow impose any new unnecessary cognitive overhead to the team?
+   3. Does this workflow impose any new unnecessary cognitive overhead to the team?<br><Br>

 3. Types of workflow